jessmensa/Jessmensa/README.md

 # What i do
 - 👨🏿‍💻 Data Science(Tensorflow, Pytorch) & Mobile App Dev(Flutter)
-- 🤔 I’m open to Flutter and iOS dev roles.
+- 🤔 I’m open to Flutter and Data Science roles.
 # Myself
 - 👨🏿‍💻 Freelancing and Working on side projects atm.
 - ☕️ i dont really like coffee, just water.